Toggle: English / Spanish

 - Missing or moved opening to the anus

 - Stool passes out of the vagina, base of penis, scrotum, or urethra

 - Swollen belly area

-The infant should be checked for other problems, especially those affecting the genitals, urinary tract, and spine.
+The infant should be checked for other problems, such as abnormalities of the genitals, urinary tract, and spine.